 A national reputation for diverse, high impact projects across the United States

-Mari Gallagher Research & Consulting Group has enjoyed a national reputation for diverse, high impact projects across the United States since its founding in 2006.
+Mari Gallagher Research & Consulting Group is a national firm specializing in localized data, strategic information, and measurable solutions.
+We have enjoyed a national reputation for diverse, high impact projects across the United States since its founding in 2006.
 Clients and partners include grassroots community and civic organizations, government entities, foundations, small and large for-profit and non-profit ventures, healthcare systems, and major international corporations.
 We have collaborated with the Institute of Medicine of the Academy of the Sciences, the Urban Institute, Harvard, MIT, the National YMCA, and many other organizations.Our philosophy is that quality data and information, along with highly seasoned expertise and integrity, is what results in a successful project.
 We don’t believe in research assembly lines, or shunting off key assignments to junior staff or vendors.
 We are a full-service firm that custom designs and executes each project to meet the unique needs and strategic questions of our clients.
 Strategy, precision, results – always our focus.
 We are a neutral third party firm, and wholly-owned female business enterprise, that does not engage in political campaigns or lobbying.
 With our passion, strategic insights, perseverance, commitment, and practical know-how, we help our clients change their worlds for the better.
 There’s no time like the present.
 Reach out so we can help you change your world today!
 Contact: Mari Gallagher312-339-0640

 1929 West Patterson

 Chicago, IL 60613-3523